Fresh pineapple is cooked and reduced to a very thick consistency and usually used to fill up Pineapple Tarts.

-How do you pick a pineapple?
+How do you pick a good pineapple?

 To be honest, I’m not an expert either.
 Usually you would be able to smell a nice pineapple aroma at its base.
 A stranger told me before that I should be albe to tug on one of the inner leaves.
 Those are the signs that the pineapple is ready.